lucianoiam/dpfwebui/README.md

 an official library from MS and expected to become bundled into Windows at some point.

+No web equivalent versions of the DPF/DGL widgets are provided.
+There are some options available:

+- Rely on standard HTML elements plus styling (not recommended but possible)
+- Browse the web for available toolkits like this one [here](https://github.com/DeutscheSoft/toolkit)
+- Try my widgets library called [Awww](https://github.com/lucianoiam/awww) (incomplete and under heavy development as of Jun '21)
+- Roll your own widgets.
+HTML5 offers a pletora of tools: SVG, canvas, even a quick combination of images, stylesheets and little JS can work.

 ### Integration with the underlying C++ framework (DPF)

 A small JS wrapper around the C++ `DISTRHO::UI` class is provided for convenience.